-- formulation and recommendation to the Board, a Corporate Social Responsibility Policy which shall indicate the activities to be undertaken by the Company as specified in Schedule VII of the Companies Act.
-2013: - 2. to recommend the amount of expenditure to be incurred on CSR
+- formulation and recommendation to the Board, a Corporate Social Responsibility Policy which shall indicate the activities to be undertaken by the Company as specified in Schedule VII of the Companies Act, 2013; - to recommend the amount of expenditure to be incurred on CSR

-- activities as indicated in the CSR Policy; - 3. monitoring the CSR Policy of the Company from time to time; - to update, alter or replace the Annual Action Plan, as and when necessary; - institute a transparent monitoring mechanism for implementation of CSR projects or programs or activities undertaken by the Company; and - 6. perform any other function or duty as stipulated by the Companies Act, 2013 and any other Regulatory Authority or under any applicable laws, as may be prescribed from time-to-time.
+- 3. monitoring the CSR Policy of the Company from time to time; - 4. to update, alter or replace the Annual Action Plan, as and when necessary; - 5. institute a transparent monitoring mechanism for implementation of CSR projects or programs or activities undertaken by the Company; and - perform any other function or duty as stipulated by the Companies Act, 2013 and any other Regulatory Authority or under any applicable laws, as may be prescribed from time-to -time.